Ashrith-969/Segmentation_UNet/README.md

 # Methodology
 The lung cancer segmentation model is built using the UNET architecture, incorporating segmentation, deep learning techniques.
 This deep neural network is implemented with Keras functional API, which makes it extremely easy to experiment with different interesting architectures.
 Sigmoid activation function makes sure that mask pixels are in [0, 1] range.
 The detailed methodology and code implementation can be found in the provided Jupyter Notebook.
+The model's performance metrics and visualized segmentation outputs are detailed in the Jupyter Notebook.
+The model is trained for 8 epochs.

 # Clone this repository.
 Follow the instructions in the Jupyter Notebook (file.ipynb) to set up the environment and preprocess the data.
 Execute the code cells in the notebook to train the model or perform inference.
-Results
-The model's performance metrics and visualized segmentation outputs are detailed in the Jupyter Notebook.
-The model is trained for 8 epochs.
-After 8 epochs, calculated accuracy is about 0.99.

 # Contributors
 B. Sai Ashrith Vardhan, Rajesh Mali, Rakesh Gonela